sathya119/sathya119.github.io/content/Daydream.md

-We all daydream a lot, don’t we.
-Well, I think I do that a little extra ;) But most of the time, I “daydream” about interesting topics, just like the ones you’ll find below!
+We all daydream a lot, don’t we?
+Well, like in everything else, I am a little “extra” in this aspect too ;)

 - [[Random Thoughts]]
 - [[Just straight up daydreaming]]